oluckyman/burattino-ble/components/auth_provisioning/proto/README.md

-# Protobuf files for defining custom config-data packet structures
+# Protobuf files for defining auth config-data packet structures

-This is an example proto file defining custom configuration related data packet structures, namely -
+This is an example proto file defining auth configuration related data packet structures, namely -
-1. CustomConfigRequest - for sending configuration data consisting of various fields (Info and Version)
+1. AuthConfigRequest - for sending configuration data consisting of various fields
-2. CustomConfigResponse - for receiving configuration status (fail/success)
+2. AuthConfigResponse - for receiving configuration status (fail/success)

 Note : These proto files are not automatically compiled during the build process.